 - Refer students to the main lesson stimulus ensuring they can identify with the golf example.
-If golf is not generally known or recognized by students, the same questions could be easily applied to a similar situation such as hitting in T-ball. - Read out the written text. - Ask the students if there are any words that they are not familiar with and give descriptions of any words that may be problematic.
+If golf is not generally known or recognized by students, the same questions could be easily applied to a similar situation such as hitting in T-ball. - Read out the written text. - Ask the students if there are any words that they are not familiar with (or suggest examples such as <insert>) and give descriptions of any words that may be problematic.